Mothers Day Gift Flowers

 18. Help with the PTA at school or homeschool your children.

-19. I love a clean house, and I mean I really do.
-It keeps me sane.
+19. I love a clean house, and I mean do.
+It helps with my sanity.
 I own it.

 21. A mother will hug a child and sympathize if they have pain or need a band-aid.